 Thus, the relevant legal question in this matter is whether a medical provider's billing service provider can be the "owner of the lien" under section 4903.8, subdivision (a)(1), and thereby entitled to payment on a workers' compensation section 4903 lien under section 4903.8, subdivision (a)(2).
-After further review of the legal questions presented herein, as well as in Rebolledo I, we agree that WSPT Network may be the "owner of the lien" as defined by section 4903.8, subdivision (a)(1), and therefore "entitled to payment for the expenses as provided in subdivision (b) of Section 4903."
+We agree with WSPT Network that it may be the "owner of the lien" as defined by section 4903.8, subdivision (a)(1), and therefore "entitled to payment for the expenses as provided in subdivision (b) of Section 4903."
 (Ibid.)

 We acknowledge that the Court in Chorn summarily concluded that "[t]he effect of section 4903.8 is to prohibit WCAB from ordering or awarding lien payments to anyone other than the medical provider who incurred the expense."
 (Chorn, supra, 245 Cal.App.4th at p.
 1389.)
-After further review of the record in this case, as well as the legal issues presented herein, we now believe that our reliance on that summary conclusion was a mistake.

-First, the clear language of section 4903.8, subdivision (a)(1), states that the "owner of the lien" is "the person who was entitled to payment for the expenses as provided in subdivision (b) of Section 4903 at the time the expenses were incurred..."
+However, the clear language of section 4903.8, subdivision (a)(1), states that the "owner of the lien" is "the person who was entitled to payment for the expenses as provided in subdivision (b) of Section 4903 at the time the expenses were incurred..."
 (Lab.
-Code, § 4903.8(a)(1), emphasis added.)
-There is no language in the statute to support the Court's conclusion in Chorn that the "owner of the lien" could only be "the medical provider who incurred the expense."
+Code, § 4903.8(a)(1), emphasis added.)6 There is no language in the statute to support the Court's conclusion in Chorn that the "owner of the lien" could only be "the medical provider who incurred the expense."
 (Chorn, supra, 245 Cal.App.4th at p.
 1389, emphasis added.)
-The Court did not include any discussion as to how it reached such a conclusion in light of the clear language of section 4903.8.
+The Chorn Court did not discuss how it reached such a conclusion in light of the clear language of section 4903.8.